Axalta

-The company was the sponsor of four-time NASCAR champion Jeff Gordon and the No. 24 Hendrick Motorsports car, a relationship which dated back to Gordon's first NASCAR Cup Series race in 1992, and today is an executive assistant (Global Business Advisor, reports to CEO Robert Bryant).
+The company was the sponsor of four-time NASCAR champion Jeff Gordon and the No. 24 Hendrick Motorsports car, a relationship which dated back to Gordon's first NASCAR Cup Series race in 1992.
 Axalta currently sponsors William Byron in the No. 24 car.

 History

 The firm's first products were developed in Germany in 1866 to protect carriages from the gravel of dirt roads.
 In 1920, the company created a quick-drying, multi-color lacquer line for automotive painting.
 Operating as Herberts Gmbh, the company grew under Kurt Herberts, introducing the popular automobile finish Standox in 1955.

 In 1999 Herberts merged with DuPont Automotive Finishes, a transport coating systems technology company that had been started in 1922 in Wilmington, Delaware, to form DPC.
 In 2012, the private equity firm The Carlyle Group announced its plans to purchase and discontinue DPC.
 The Carlyle Group completed the sale in February 2013 and founded Axalta.
 On November 12, 2014, the firm completed its IPO on the New York Stock Exchange (NYSE: AXTA).

 On January 21, 2015, Axalta and Chinese industrial coatings firm Shanghai Kinlita Chemical formed a partnership to operate in China.
 In April 2015, Berkshire Hathaway invested $560 million in Axalta Coating Systems.
 In July 2016, the firm acquired United Paint and Chemical Corp.'s automotive interior coatings business.

 The company currently operates in North America, South America, Asia, Europe, the Middle East, and Africa.
 The activities for Europe, the Middle East, and Africa region (EMEA) are based in Basel, Switzerland.
 On November 7, 2018, the company held its grand opening of a new research and development center located at the Philadelphia Naval Shipyard known as the Global Innovation Center.
 Axalta's Global Innovation Center is the largest coatings research and development (R&D) center in the world.